nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 4: Booting into the Live USB environment

 Fully shutdown your PC.
 Insert (if not yet there) the Arch Linux USB you made in Step 2.
 Depending on your machine, **press F12, F8 or Delete**, to get into the **Boot Settings** (not BIOS options).
 Select the USB drive.
-A Arch boot selector should pop up. **Select the option to Boot Arch Linux**.
+An Arch Linux boot selector should pop up. **Select the option to Boot Arch Linux**.
 After a while a blank terminal screen should greet you.
 Welcome to Arch Linux

 ### Step 5: Preparing the environment (Some steps here are optional, depends on your needs)